Dear Ms. Vicki,

 Please help me.
 I am trying to come up with a plan, so that my husband with be more comfortable with me here while he's away.

 This must be a stressful time as you are preparing for deployment, especially since your husband would like you to leave Fort Campbell and move to D.C.

 Coping with the stress of deployment with a one-year-old and a new infant in a small home with other adults in a different location will add to the stress.
 If you don’t want to be there, that will only make it worse.

 Many young military couples agree that the spouse should move home with relatives during deployment, thinking they will be able to save money.

 Now here’s the deal: You will be on your own at Fort Campbell with your two children.
 You will also probably make some military friends by then.
-You can find other resources like play dates with your children at the library or volunteering on base at agencies that pay for childcare in exchange for volunteering.
+You can find other resources such as play dates with your children at the library or volunteering on base at agencies that pay for child care in exchange for volunteering.

 My first suggestion would be for you to have a discussion with your husband and let him know that you would rather stay at Fort Campbell during his deployment.
 Openly discuss his concerns and any fears that he has leaving you at Campbell during the deployment.